Crispin Beltran: Detention and release

 On February 25, 2006, Beltran was arrested shortly after a state of emergency was declared by President Gloria Macapagal Arroyo.
 He was charged with inciting to sedition.
 He was subsequently implicated in an alleged plot to overthrow the government of Arroyo.

 An international campaign was organized calling for the immediate release of Beltran.
 One group, the 'Free Ka Bel Movement' has local chapters in Southern Tagalog, Davao and Cebu and international chapters in Hong Kong, Japan, US, Canada, Australia and Switzerland.
 Some 99 parliamentarians from across the world supported the release of Crispin Beltran coming from 11 countries and 13 parliaments, including the Netherlands, Cambodia, Burma, New Zealand, Belgium, Chile, the United Kingdom, Canada, Australia, the European Parliament, Switzerland, Denmark, and the Flemish Parliament.
 Beltran also drew support from Keith Locke, MP, Foreign Affairs Critic of the Green Party of New Zealand.

 Beltran remained in detention until June 2007, when the Supreme Court of the Philippines voided the charges against Beltran and several other leaders affiliated with leftist groups.

 On January 4, 2008, Beltran filed House Resolution 299 with the House of Representatives of the Philippines to investigate the murders and harassment of trade union / labor leaders in the Philippines.
 He cited the 2007 annual Survey of Trade Union Rights Violations of the International Trade Union Confederation: "33 of the total 144 cases of trade union killings worldwide happened in the Philippines; and 800 cases of beatings and torture of trade unionists in the country."

-Beltran was hurt in a vehicular accident in October 2007 in Intramuros, Manila, when hisToyota Hi-Ace van was rammed by a Ford Everest sports utility vehicle.
+Beltran was hurt in a vehicular accident in October 2007 in Intramuros, Manila, when his Toyota Hi-Ace van was rammed by a Ford Everest sports utility vehicle.
 Beltran was at the Philippine General Hospital after having lacerations on his left eye and suffered nosebleed.